 Australia and penal colonies KS3 Teaching Resources

-Browse our KS3 Australia and penal colonies teaching resources and student activities that are specifically for teaching KS3 History in years 7, 8 and 9 (Aged 11-14).
-Rescue your time and save hours of lesson preparation and planning.
+Browse our KS3 Australia and penal colonies teaching resources and activities that are specifically for teaching KS3 History in years 7, 8 and 9 (Aged 11-14).

-Teach any Australia and penal colonies topic, no prep needed!
+Teach any KS3 Australia and penal colonies topic, no prep needed!

 Do you want to save dozens of hours in time?
 Get your evenings and weekends back?
 Be fully prepared to teach any Australia and penal colonies KS3 topic?

-Every Australia and penal colonies topic is covered, and each module comes complete with:
+Every KS3 Australia and penal colonies topic is covered, and each module comes complete with:

 Lesson Presentation